TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/Constants/Index.rst

 """""""""""""""""""

 Constants are values defined in the "Constants"-field of a template.
-They follow the syntax of ordinary TypoScript!
+They follow the syntax of ordinary TypoScript and are case sensitive!
+They allow to manage a value, which should later be used at *several places*, to be maintained centrally at only *one single place*.

 **Note, reserved name:** The object or property "file" is always interpreted as data type ":ref:`resource